 In the world of high-speed internet, terminologies like bandwidth, bit-rate, and ping are used frequently.
 In some cases, we even hear slightly more technical terms like latency, frequency, interference, throughput and possibly others.
-However, a normal internet user who mostly cares about speed may find it challenging to interpret these terminologies, especially when making a decision such as buying a broadband service.
-In this post, we aim to demystify some of these buzzwords to help you understand these concepts in plain English.
+However, a normal internet user who mostly cares about speed may find it challenging to interpret these terminologies, especially when making an important decision such as buying a broadband service.
+In this post, we aim to demystify some of these buzzwords to help you understand the internet speed related concepts in plain English.

 What is a wireless broadband signal?

 As you may know, there are at least two fundamental types of wireless broadband services; fixed wireless broadband and mobile broadband.
 Fixed wireless is the most well-known option that requires a fibre or ADSL line to your house or area and then a WiFi router inside the house to create wireless internet coverage.
 With the advent of 4G and 5G cellular technologies, another option that is becoming popular is mobile broadband which requires a SIM card to be inserted inside a mobile WiFi router to create wireless internet coverage.
 So basically, irrespective of which wireless broadband option you go with, you are provided with a router (or modem or hub) to create wireless internet coverage through WiFi.
 The diagram below shows a simplified conceptual view of how fixed and mobile broadband signals reach our houses.
 For fixed broadband services, a cable runs to our house either directly or through the telephone line, which can then be connected to a router that generates WiFi coverage.
 Mobile broadband can also use a SIM-enabled router or even a mobile phone to create a WiFi hotspot.
 A mobile WiFi router is the preferred option because it is purpose-built and supports more advanced WiFi capabilities than a mobile phone.